Tanz0rz/haxe-fmod/extension/README.md

 # haxefmod for FMOD docs

 A browser extension that adds a **Haxe** tab next to C, C++, C#, and JS on every function of the [FMOD API reference](https://www.fmod.com/docs/2.03/api/welcome.html).
-The tab shows the haxefmod method that wraps the function, its Haxe signature, the first line of its documentation, related helpers, and HTML5 caveats.
+The tab shows the haxefmod signature that wraps the function, the other Haxe methods that reach it, and HTML5 caveats.
 Functions haxefmod does not expose say so.

 FMOD's own reference stays the place to read what a function does.
 The tab only adds the Haxe side.